crow1796/react-redux-simplified/README.md

 const actions = {
     greet: {
-        // The return value will be passed to the `reducer` as the payload handler(params){
+        // The returned value will be passed to the `reducer` as its payload handler(params){
             return params
         },